West Rail line: Initial operation

 Originally, the KCRC expected the West Rail to have a daily ridership of about 340,000 upon commissioning and 500,000 by 2011.
 Actual figures hovered around 100,000 by April 2004, however, and rose to 170,000 by the end of the year following a series of discounts.
 Frequent breakdowns (by local standards: 24 incidents in 2004 caused a delay of eight minutes or more) led KCRC Chairman Michael Tien to announce that he would consider resigning if service performance failed to improve.

 Some 30,000 flats were originally planned to be built along the route between 2006 and 2011, only to be put on hold when the property market crashed.
 The commuter line was built after the new towns in north-west New Territories, along with road-based transport networks, were nearing completion.
 Attempts to boost patronage were made by cutting longstanding bus services, which in turn necessitated government compensation to private bus operator Kowloon Motor Bus.

 Kowloon Southern Link

 On 16 August 2009, the Kowloon Southern Link from Nam Cheong to East Tsim Sha Tsui station was opened.
-At the same time, the existing segment between East Tsim Sha Tsui station and Hung Hom station was transferred from the East Rail line to the West Rail line, and both services now terminated and interchanged at Hung Hom.
+At the same time, the existing segment between East Tsim Sha Tsui station and Hung Hom station was transferred from the East Rail line to the West Rail line, and both services now terminated in the south and interchanged at Hung Hom.